-For the traffic of non-3GPP devices requiring differentiated QoS:
+For the traffic of non-3GPP devices requiring differentiated QoS, the UE sends the non-3GPP device connection information (e.g., non-3GPP Device Identifier and user plane information) to SMF in PDU Session Modification procedure:

-- For Ethernet PDU Session Type, the UE sends the Non-3GPP Device Identifier and may also send MAC address and/or the VLAN tag ID that is associated with the Non-3GPP Device Identifier to the SMF in PDU Session Modification procedure.
+- For Ethernet PDU Session Type, the non-3GPP device information includes the Non-3GPP Device Identifier and optional MAC address and/or the VLAN tag ID that is associated with the Non-3GPP Device Identifier

-- For IPv4 PDU Session Type, the UE sends the Non-3GPP Device Identifier and may also send the IP Address and/port ranges associated with the Non-3GPP Device Identifier to the SMF in PDU Session Modification procedure.
+- For IPv4 PDU Session Type, the non-3GPP device information includes the Non-3GPP Device Identifier and optional the IP Address and/port ranges associated with the Non-3GPP Device Identifier.

-- For IPv6 PDU Session Type, the UE sends the Non-3GPP Device Identifier and may also send the IPv6 Address/prefix(sub) that is associated with the Non-3GPP Device Identifier to the SMF in PDU Session Modification procedure.
+- For IPv6 PDU Session Type, the non-3GPP device information includes the Non-3GPP Device Identifier and optional the IPv6 Address/prefix(sub) that is associated with the Non-3GPP Device Identifier.

 Editor's note: Whether the UE sends the Non-3GPP Device Identifier and user plane information (e.g. IP Address) in PDU session establishment is FFS.

+NOTE: Details on how non-3GPP device connection information is included within PDU Session Modification Request are to be defined in stage 3.